treasure-data/treasure-boxes/machine-learning/ctr-prediction/README.md

 | 3 | 0 | 35 | 44| ... | "California" | "Safari" | ... |
 | ... |...|...| ...|...|...|...|...|

-You can apply this template for arbitrary dataset as long as samples consist of a set of `int` (quantitative) and `string` (categorical) variables.
+Here, each row represents user's single impression for an ad.
+Impressions can be written by a set of `int` (quantitative) and `string` (categorical) variables such as users' demographics.
+A column `label` shows whether a user clicked an ad.

 ## Workflow